Harvard-IACS/2021-CS109A/content/pages/syllabus_2021.md

 Sessions will help students develop the intuition for the core concepts, provide the necessary mathematical background, and provide guidance on technical details.
 Sessions will be accompanied by relevant examples to clarify key concepts and techniques.

+#### Labs <a name='labs'></a>
+Lab will be held every Friday at the same time and place as lectures.
+Labs guided hands-on coding challenges which will prepare students for successfully completing the homework assignments.

 #### Quizzes <a name='in-class-quizzes'></a>
 At the end of each lecture, there will be a short, graded quiz that will cover the pre-class and in-class material; there will be no AC209a content in the quizzes.
 The quizzes will be available until the next lecture.